-The core of the campus has several academic buildings such as Johnson Chapel, Pratt Museum, Life and Merrill Sciences, Frost Library, the Alumni Gym Complex, the Valentine Dining Facility as well as some of the residential halls.
+The core of the campus has several academic and administrative buildings such as Johnson Chapel, Pratt Museum, Life and Merrill Sciences, Frost Library, the Alumni Gym Complex, the Valentine Dining Facility as well as some of the residential halls.
 The outer perimeter of the college houses additional students in dormitories and some of the faculty and staff in houses and apartments.

 Additionally, off-site, Amherst College has acquired and renovated a former military bunker that was purchased from another holder.
 The “Bunker” is the site for the Five College Book Depository, the collaboration of all five local institutions.
 The “Bunker” is located at 100 Military Rd, off Route 116, across from the Notch Visitor’s Center, approximately one mile south of Atkin’s Market at the intersection of Bay Road and Route 116 In Amherst.
 Amherst College is also responsible (in part) for the Folger Library in Washington D.C.

 Amherst College has a yearly attendance of approximately 1,600 students with faculty and staff support that numbers in the order of 400.
 Academic departments at the college include programs such as; Anthropology, Art, Astronomy, Athletics, Biology, Chemistry, Computer Science, Economics, English, Fine Arts, Geology, Law, Jurisprudence and Social Thought, Math, Physics, Psychology, Religion and Theater and Dance.
 The College is overseen by a Board of Trustees, College President, a Dean of Faculty, Dean of Students, Treasurer and other appropriate personnel common to any other similar size institution.